Lydia Holman: Career

 From 1895 to 1897, Holman served as a nurse for physicians in Pottsville, Pennsylvania.
 When the Spanish-American War began, she served in the United States Army Nurse Corps, first in Lexington, Kentucky in 1898, then in Columbus, Georgia in 1899.

 In December 1900, Holman was called to the rural town of Ledger in Mitchell County, North Carolina to nurse a patient suffering from typhoid.
 As her patient recovered, she began nursing other members of the rural community, and she was moved by the community’s lack of access to health care.
 She moved to Philadelphia to work as a nurse among the poor in May 1901, and from 1901 to 1902 she worked at the Henry Street Settlement in New York City.
 But she returned to Ledger late in 1902, and she continued working in Mitchell County until the 1950s, when she retired due to illness.

 As a nurse in Ledger, she lived alone and rode on horseback to her patients’ homes, accepting whatever patients could pay according to their means.
 She also served as a midwife and performed minor surgeries and dental work.
 In 1907, she delivered an address to the Nurses’ Associated Alumnae of the United States (now called the American Nurses Association), describing her work and appealing for support.

 In 1911, she moved to Altapass, another small town in Mitchell County.
 Together with Dr. William Welch of Johns Hopkins Medical School, she founded the Holman Association for “the promotion of rural nursing, hygiene, and social service” throughout the United States.
 Although the association was dissolved two years later, after the American Red Cross announced that it would begin supporting rural nursing across the nation, it helped finance the founding of a hospital in Altapass.
 The hospital, built on land donated by Carolina, Clinchfield, and Ohio Railway, was run by Holman and was the only hospital in the county at the time.

 In addition to nursing patients in Mitchell County and surrounding counties, Holman provided social services and public health education to the community.
 She taught people about hygiene, proper clothing and nutrition, and dental health, distributing food, toothbrushes, and toothpaste to those who needed it.
 Next to the Holman Hospital, she founded and ran a library that lent books to children and schools in the area.
-Every year, she collected toys and warm clothing, and on Christmas she would dress up as Santa Claus and distributed a gift to each child in the community, earning her the nickname “Santa Claus’s Helper.”
-She also fought to improve roads in the area, and her efforts led to the road to Altapass being improved.
+Every year, she collected toys and warm clothing, and on Christmas she would dress up as Santa Claus and distribute a gift to each child in the community, earning her the nickname “Santa Claus’s Helper.”
+She also fought to improve roads in the area, and her efforts led to the improvement of the road to Altapass.
 She received funding and supplies from Holman Committees in Brooklyn, Boston, and Philadelphia, which circulated yearly reports on her and her work.